huoyongkai/Wireless360/README.md

 # compiling the codes
 1. compile the CppCollection library
-2. edit CMakeLists.txt in the InteractivePanoramic folder if necessary
+2. edit CMakeLists.txt in the main folder if necessary
+3. compile the main project

 # how to run the codec
 with correctly configed system.
 The following executable files can be run to accomplish related simulations: